-- Top 100 Digital Tools for Workplace Learning 2018 – ie. the digital tools used to design, deliver, enable, support learning in the workplace
+- Top 100 Tools for WORKPLACE LEARNING 2021 – the tools used to support learning at work – both formal and informal

-- Top 100 Digital Tools for Education 2018 – ie. the digital tools used by educators and students in schools, colleges, universities, adult education etc.
+- Top 100 Tools for EDUCATION 2021 – the tools used by educators and students in schools, colleges and/or universities

-Results will be released: 8 am GMT, Monday 23 September 2018
+Results will be available at 8 am (BST) on Wednesday 1 September 2021

 - Email your 10 tools to firstname.lastname@example.org with indication of (a) which context you use them (ie 1,2, and/or 3 above) together with your job role

-- Tweet your 10 tools to @C4LPT with indication of category/ies above (ie 1,2 and/or 3)
+- Tweet your 10 tools to @C4LPT with indication of indication of which context you use them (ie 1,2, and/or 3 above)

 - Write a blog post about your choice and send the link to Jane Hart.

-- Note that a vote for Microsoft Office of Office365 will be split over Word and PowerPoint, so please vote individually for these Office tools, i.e. Word, Powerpoint, Excel, Outlook etc.
+- A vote for Microsoft Office of Office365 will be split over Word and PowerPoint, so please vote individually for these Office tools, i.e. Word, Powerpoint, Excel, Outlook etc.

-- Note that a vote for Google will be a vote for Google Search, so if you want to vote for other Google tools, you will need to name them individually, e.g. Google Docs/Drive, Google Scholar, Google Maps, or Google Suite (for the badged collection of Google apps)
+- A vote for Google will be a vote for Google Search, so if you want to vote for other Google tools, you will need to name them individually, e.g. Google Docs/Drive, Google Scholar, Google Maps, or Google Suite (for the badged collection of Google apps)

 - ONE VOTE PER PERSON.
 All votes are manually scrutinised and are accepted only at the discretion of the Centre for Learning & Performance Technologies.
 Please note we capture your IP address to monitor multiple entries from the same location.